Status and roadmap

 Section titled “Future work”Only the work the sources state is listed here.

-dawn: versioning and repeatable builds
+Dawn: versioning and repeatable builds

-Section titled “dawn: versioning and repeatable builds”The dawn package tool is a minimal working seed today: an import resolves against the latest clone in the cache, and there is no version selection, no lock file, no fetch past the root file’s direct imports, and no integrity check.
+Section titled “Dawn: versioning and repeatable builds”The dawn package tool is a minimal working seed today: an import resolves against the latest clone in the cache, and there is no version selection, no lock file, no fetch past the root file’s direct imports, and no integrity check.
 Its stated roadmap, in order:

 - Version selection: pin a git tag or commit per package, chosen by a minimal version selection rule like Go’s and recorded so builds repeat.